victorherraiz/xreq/README.md

 eXtended REQuest
 =================

-It allows you to request modules (e.g. js, json...) from the base path of your app and define multiple base paths.
+It requires files from the base path of your app and let you configure alias to other paths.
+No more `../..`!!
+And allow faster refactorings.

 ## Installation